 In our example, we are executing two SQL commands in our database.
 As a convention, we will show the SQL keywords in uppercase and the parts of the command that we are adding (such as the table and column names) will be shown in lowercase.

-The first SQL command removes the Tracks
+The first SQL command removes the Track

 table from the